Search Icon

 Why autumn is a great time to apply mulch

 Although you can put down mulch at any time of the year, it makes the most sense to perform this task during the autumn.
 The soil is warm and moist at this time of year and the mulch, when laid, will trap in the warmth and moisture, protecting your plants against the frosts of winter.
 Mulch will also help to prevent the soil from being washed away during any heavy rain and windy weather.
-Here at Eco we have an amazing selection of mulches and bark to choose from to protect your overall garden.

 Insulation

-It gets cold during the winter, and some of our beloved and precious plants might need a little extra insulation before the frost and snow hits, so using our eco soil improving mulch will provide insulation from the cold.
-Mulch helps to insulate the roots of your plants, shrubs and trees, so during the winter frosts, your plants will have extra warmth and protection in place so they can thrive again come spring.
+It gets cold during the winter, and some of our beloved and precious plants might need a little extra insulation before the frost and snow hits.
+Mulch helps to insulate the roots of your plants, shrubs and trees, so during the winter frosts your plants will have extra warmth and protection in place so they can thrive again come spring.
+In the same vein, the mulch will help to keep the ground cool during high temperatures of the summer months, protecting the roots from getting too hot and perishing.

 Weeds

 Mulch helps to suppress weed growth, which ultimately saves you from performing tedious weeding tasks.
 By covering the soil, the mulch prevents light from getting to the weed seeds, so they cannot germinate and develop.
 However, mulch can also prevent weed growth in another way, by acting as a barrier to the soil, effectively stopping the weed seeds from coming into contact with the soil in the first place.
-To find out more on this check out this guide from Growveg to help suppress weed growth and protect soil.

 Moisture